top of page

 She shares her valuable insights on how you can make growing your business easy and fun and why it is essential to rest and give yourself space for your health - and the financial health of your business too.

-• 10:18 What is the process of finding people / potential new team members that really want to work with you?
+• 10:18 Finding people / potential new team members that really want to work with you?

 When founders start a business, they fall into one of two traps: